Karagul/lectures/README.md

 [Click here](./image-analysis/contents.md) for more on popular connected component-based image analytics data-structures and algorithms such as the **max-tree**, the **alpha-tree**, the **connectivity-tree** and the **union-find**.

+## data science
+[Click here](./data-science/contents.md) for more on data science tools and methods, tutorials and exercises.

 ## deep learning

 [Click here](./deeplearning/contents.md) for more on deep learning with **artificial neural networks**, **convolutional neural networks** and **recurrent neural networks**.